LanceAve/OpenGL_Exploration_Escapades/README.md

 Alongside other sources and the whatnot.
 Just trying to harden my skills in C++, but also learning a graphics library for the heck of it.
 Might move on to Vulkan later on, but I wager it's gonna be a bit of a difficulty curve, so...

 ## External stuff
 I'll mention any external libraries I used here so it's just left for future reference.
-Here's a fancy table (which will be mostly empty for now, but will be populated as time goes by.)
+Here's a fancy little table for yah!
+I will eventually add some more technical stuff (like IDE setups down to even running it on your toaster if you're into that kinda thing!)

 |   | **Library** 	|     **What it was used for**     	|                **What it is**               	|           **URL**                   	    |
 | - | -----------	| --------------------------------- | ---------------------------------------------	| ----------------------------------------- |